AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 - `id`: The ID generated for this dialogue task, used to uniquely identify this dialogue task.
 - `model`: The selected OpenAI ChatGPT model.
 - `choices`: The response information provided by ChatGPT for the question.
-- `usage`: Statistical information regarding tokens for this Q&A.
+- `usage`: Statistical information regarding the tokens for this Q&A.

-Among them, `choices` contains the response information from ChatGPT, and the `choices` inside it can be seen as shown in the figure.
+Among them, `choices` contains the response information from ChatGPT, and within it, the `choices` is ChatGPT's response, as shown in the figure.

 <p><img src="https://cdn.acedata.cloud/4t1ev7.png" width="400" class="m-auto"></p>

-As can be seen, the `content` field inside `choices` contains the specific content of ChatGPT's reply.
+As can be seen, the `content` field within `choices` contains the specific content of ChatGPT's reply.

 ## Streaming Response